jrgifford/Ubuntu-Book/Chapter5.md

+#Half-completed, needs screenshots, and a walkthrough of Ubuntu One on 12.04.

-Chapter 5: Ubuntu One and Cloudy Stuff.
+##Chapter 5: Ubuntu One and Cloudy Stuff.

 So, you’re in need of some file backup, right?